canopas/web-devops-roadmap/README.md

 - Write GitHub CI/CD script for deploying cloudformation stack which includes,
   - Define IAM's role and policies to provide required access
   - Create AWS Lambda function for Golang
-  - Create an API gateway that can access the above lambda function
+  - Create an API Gateway that can access the above Lambda function
   - Create Custom domain and API mapping
-  - Configure Route53 DNS for API gateway proxy
+  - Configure Route53 DNS for API Gateway proxy